Maker-Gitsune/The-Splaynck/Splaynck code/README.md

 - T and the left spacebar send "th"
 - Q and the left spacebar send "q"
     - also, "Q" sends "qu"
+# Peg support (added 03/11/2023)
+The code provided is the bare minimum needed to use Peg.
+If you choose this option, you will need to configure the keymap yourself.